andreas-steffens/btree-framework-testbench/README.md

-	6		- test exercises if container is still ready to operate once interface method clear () has been called 7		- test exercises scenario where data is rapidly inserted and removed again 8		- test exercises if container is still ready to operate once interface method unload () has been called 9		- test exercises interface method erase (const&#95;iterator &), while removing specific instance of a key set 10		- test exercises if container is still ready to operate once interface debug method show&#95;integrity () has been called
-	11		- test exercises copy constructor of container type 12		- test exercises overloaded assignment operator of container type 13		- test exercises overloaded assignment operator of container type, while making sure key sets remain in order
+	6		- test exercises if container is still ready to operate once interface method clear () has been called 7		- test exercises scenario where data is rapidly inserted and removed again 8		- test exercises if container is still ready to operate once interface method unload () has been called 9		- test exercises interface method erase (const_iterator &), while removing specific instance of a key set 10		- test exercises if container is still ready to operate once interface debug method show_integrity () has been called 11		- test exercises copy constructor of container type 12		- test exercises overloaded assignment operator of container type 13		- test exercises overloaded assignment operator of container type, while making sure key sets remain in order